-Engagement Method in which the Engagement Principle was applied for the VTP Principle Inclusivity Engaging residents and stakeholders with a range of views and perspectives.
+Engagement Principle Method in which the Engagement Principle was applied for the VTP Inclusivity Engaging residents and stakeholders with a range of views and perspectives.
 Reducing barriers to engagement by offering many different opportunities to connect.
 Going out to where people are already gathering to foster more opportunities for receiving input.
 Using techniques that support different ways of learning and participating.
 Relevancy Being clear on the purpose of the engagement and scope of work being considered.
-Framing issues for productive discussion. , The right level of information for the conversation.
+Framing issues for productive discussion.
+The right level of information for the conversation.
 Respect Creating an experience that values people's time and respects different viewpoints.
 Dealing with apathy, conflict and outrage.
 Responding in a timely and professional manner.
-Effective Developing a unique visual identity and project branding to build awareness. communication Using visual engagement to inform and educate.
+Effective communication Developing a unique visual identity and project branding to build awareness.
+Using visual engagement to inform and educate.
 Transparency More than feedback reports - documenting what was heard and demonstrating how input was used/reflected in the development of the VTP.
 Sharing key themes and messages on the website and in meetings and activities.
-Continuous Adapting approaches and techniques to get the most out of the engagement. improvement Adjusting schedule and timing of activities to maximize involvement. mprovement Aujusting schedule and timing of activities to maximize involvement.
+Continuous improvement Adapting approaches and techniques to get the most out of the engagement.
+Adjusting schedule and timing of activities to maximize involvement.